What is the definition of a 'dangerous dog' in Virginia?

 - Contact an Experienced Virginia Dog Bite Lawyer.
 If you were injured in a Virginia dog attack because of someone else’s negligence, you should consider contacting an experienced Virginia dog bite lawyer as soon as possible to discuss your legal rights.

-Virginia Dog Bite Lawyers at the Serpe Firm
+Virginia Dog Bite Lawyers

 Our Virginia-based personal injury law firm handles dog bite and dog attack cases.
 Our attorneys know the rules, the regulations, and the laws surrounding dogs and dog attacks, and we know how to fight for you to recover the fair compensation that you may be owed. e.